-DAS190 EXTERNSHIP I
+DAS190 EXTERNSHIP I (DA)

-160 Clock Hours (10 Lecture /150 Extern Hours)
+160 Clock Hours (10 Lecture /150 Extern)

-This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the supervision of a preceptor on the site.
-Through the externship experience, the student gains firsthand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
+This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
+Through the externship experience, the student gains first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
 The externship work performed is not to be paid.

-Prerequisite(s): All preceding program courses
+Students will be required to meet at the campus for a total of 10 hours.
+Prerequisite(s): All coursework

-DAS195 EXTERNSHIP II
+DAS195 EXTERNSHIP II (DA)

-160 Clock Hours (10 Lecture /150 Extern Hours)
+6.0 Credits 160 Clock Hours (10 Lecture /150 Extern)

 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, the student gains firsthand knowledge of the workplace and performs the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, the student gains first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
-The externship work performed, is not to be paid.
+The externship work performed is not to be paid.
+Students will be required to meet at the campus for a total of 10 hours.

-Prerequisite(s): All preceding program courses
+Prerequisite(s): All coursework